Large generation and batteries

 Further information on the process to connect a High Voltage EG System less than 5 MVA is available in Part A of our latest Embedded Generation Information Pack (PDF 2.4 mb).

 These EG systems can help manage your demand on our network during peak energy use times and assist in the event of emergency outages or electricity supply interruptions.

 Typically, such EG systems benefit from AEMO’s standing exemption and are required to follow the connection process under Chapter 5A of the NER.

-These EG systems include configuration arrangements > 30 kW to 5 MW, such as:
+These EG systems include configuration arrangements up to 5 MVA, such as: